ahmadalsharef994/nodejs-backend-starter-kit/readme.md

-# Reusable Node.js Backend Boilerplate
+# Reusable Node.js Backend StarterKit

-This project is a reusable boilerplate code for backend development, built as a **Proof of Concept (POC)** for creating scalable and modular backend systems.
+This project is a reusable StarterKit code for backend development, built as a **Proof of Concept (POC)** for creating scalable and modular backend systems.
 The POC uses **Express.js** as the API framework and **MongoDB** as the database.
 It integrates additional features like **socket.io**, validation, sanitization, folder structure, dockerization, ESLint, Prettier, logging, authentication, authorization, JWT, device-based authentication, and more.

-The boilerplate also supports **file uploads**, **Email and SMS OTPs**, **real-time chat with WebSocket**, and **payment integration using RazorPay**.
+The StarterKit also supports **file uploads**, **Email and SMS OTPs**, **real-time chat with WebSocket**, and **payment integration using RazorPay**.
 It enforces **linting pre-commit checks** using Husky.

 This project is designed to ensure **minimal third-party library integration**, **reusability**, **modularity**, **clean code**, and **portability**.